 Recycle Your Stuff When Possible

-Being creative in the way that you utilize your stuff is key to success when you’re in a survival situation, and live on the street is no different.
+Creativity in utilizing your stuff is key to success when you’re in a survival situation, and living on the street is no different.

-Re-use and repurpose as much as you can in order to limit what you need to carry and fill in the gaps in what you own.
+Re-use and repurpose as much as you can to limit what you need to carry and fill in the gaps in what you own.

 Get A Homeless Survival Companion